PGui/Flow/README.md

-# Flow
+# Flow Graph

-Flow plug-in for Unreal Engine 4 is a simple graph editor tailored for scriprintg flow of in-world events in game.
+Flow plug-in for Unreal Engine 4 provides a simple graph editor tailored for scriprintg flow of in-world events in game.
 * Licensed under MIT licence.
 You are free to use it for commercial projects, modify, distribute :)

 ## Concept